 Before you even begin to mention relocation on your resume, remember that many employers are reluctant to hire out-of-state candidates.
 There are many reasons for this, but they all typically boil down to one thing: the company’s time and expense.
 There are often increased costs associated with hiring candidates from out-of-state.
 In many instances, local candidates are typically available to begin work shortly after being hired.
 That isn’t always the case when candidates live in another state.

 Some employers also view relocation as a risk for everyone involved.
 After all, what happens if your move to their city doesn’t work out as you planned?
-Will you have to move again–forcing the company to go through the hiring process all over again?
+Will you become a flight risk and have to move again--forcing the company to go through the hiring process all over again?
 You need to address these concerns if you expect to land an interview and eventual job.

 How to mention relocation on your resume

-As with everything in life, there is a right way to mention relocation on your resume.
+As with everything in life, there is a right way to mention relocation on your resume during the job search.

 First, let’s be clear: you do need to mention it.
 There are always some job seekers who present themselves as locals.
 Unfortunately for them, that deception is invariably discovered at some point.
-It is important to be honest with any prospective employer, and let the company know that you’re relocating.
+It is important to be honest with any prospective employer instead of lying on your job application, and let the company know that you’re relocating.

 There are several effective ways to handle this subject, and to impress employers while you're at it!